 Greenmarkets in Lower Manhattan: Hours, Items, All You Need to Know

-With spring warming up the streets and inspiring the trees to bloom, Lower Manhattan’s greenmarkets have reopened.
-From fresh vegetables to blooming herbs, these local markets provide some much-needed greenery amid the winds, rain and humidity.
+Lower Manhattan’s greenmarkets are still going strong during the harvest season.
+From fresh vegetables to blooming herbs, these local markets provide some much-needed greenery amid the heat, rain and humidity.

 And in keeping with our green theme, there are no plastic bags here.
 Please bring your own reusable totes.